 Everything Puerto Galera 2015

-Beyond White Beach’s buzzing sandy shores, Puerto Galera teems of tropical wonders that inspire artists, locals, expats, and tourists to preserve, protect, and promote this still gloriously hidden gem of a destination.
+Beyond White Beach’s buzzing sandy shores, Puerta Galera teems of tropical wonders that inspire artists, locals, expats, and tourists to preserve, protect, and promote this still gloriously hidden gem of a destination.

 At a glance, Puerto Galera, Oriental Mindoro’s world-renowned tourist destination that has one of the most diverse dive sites in Asia and one of the most beautiful bays in the world, is a vibrant resort community with stunning beachscapes and thrilling island adventures to rival top beach draws like Boracay or Phuket any scorching summer day.
 At sundown, Puerto Galera’s thumping—oft times sleazy—party scene can easily trump both.